atsign-foundation/open_source_app_default/README.md

 ### Clarify Installation & Dependencies
 Are there specific installation requirements for open source developers to contribute to your project?
 As a minimum, apps on the @platform require installation of Flutter and Dart.

+## Why The @platform
+If you are building your app on the @platform, provide a description for developers on why you are using this technology.
+See some of our other projects (Priv@teFit: https://github.com/atsign-foundation/privatefit) for an example of this.

 ### Writing

 Does the writing flow, with proper grammar and correct spelling?